phpbb/documentation/development/files/upload.rst

 - ``set_disallowed_content($disallowed_content)``
 - ``set_error_prefix($error_prefix)``

-Each of these methods return the instance of the ``upload`` class allowing for chained calls:
+Each of these methods returns the current instance of the ``upload`` class allowing for chained calls:

 .. code-block:: php